farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 lengthier examples rather than a handful of shorter snippets.

-In addition, IPython's output and :data:`sys.stderr` will be inserted at doc build time and the prompts will be renumbered starting from ``1``.
+In addition, IPython's output and :data:`sys.stderr` will be inserted at doc build time, and the prompts will be renumbered starting from ``1``.
 For example, the prompt below is renumbered so as to follow the code block from above.